HumanSignal/label-studio/docs/source/guide/ml_create.md

 Use the Label Studio ML backend to integrate Label Studio with machine learning models.
 The Label Studio ML backend is an SDK that you can use to wrap your machine learning model code and turn it into a web server.
 The machine learning server uses [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) and [supervisord](http://supervisord.org/), and handles background training jobs with [RQ](https://python-rq.org/).

-Follow the steps below to wrap custom machine learning model code with the Label Studio ML SDK, or see [our library of example ML backends](ml_tutorials.html) to integrate with popular machine learning frameworks such as PyTorch, GPT2, and others.
+Follow the steps below to wrap custom machine learning model code with the Label Studio ML SDK, or see [our library of example ML backends](ml_tutorials.html) to integrate with popular machine learning frameworks and tools such as [Huggingface's Transformers](https://huggingface.co/docs/transformers/index), [OpenAI](https://openai.com/), [Langchain](https://www.langchain.com/) and others.

 For information on using one of Label Studio's example backends, see [Set up an example ML backend](ml#Set-up-an-example-ML-backend)